Bosh (rapper)

 N'Gongo Sombi, known as Bosh (born c.
 1992) is a French rapper of Congolese origin from Plaisir, a western suburb of Paris.
 He specializes in street rap and deals with subjects of drugs, violence and youth problems.

+Career

 He became well known through the web series Dans le kartier released on YouTube in 2009.
 He was in the rap formation BLK, a collective of 9 rappers and musicians including Bosh.
 He was also part of the rap group 78.
 He gained further clout in 2016 with the freestyle series Mal dominant.
 He released his mixtape Dos Argenté in June 2018 followed by the very successful album Synkinisi in March 2020.
 He has had a role as Karnage in Validé, directed by Franck Gastambide on Canal+ station.